 Learn More about Luigi Zingales »

-"Exit vs. Voice," with Eleonora Broccardo and Oliver Hart, August 2020.
+"Exit vs. Voice," with Eleonora Broccardo and Oliver Hart, Journal of Political Economy, forthcoming.

 "Civic Capital and Social Distancing during the Covid-19 Pandemic," with John M. Barrios, Efraim Benmelech, Yael V. Hochberg, and Paola Sapienza, working paper, May 2020.

 "Kill Zone," with Sai Krishna Kamepalli and Raghuram Rajan, working paper, April 2020.

 "The Political Limits of Economics," AEA Papers and Proceedings, 2020.

 "Diagnosing the Italian Disease," with Bruno Pellegrino, working paper, April 2019.